alialauren1/ME405-Term-Project/README.md

 Figure 3.
 Gears, motor, and frame for the internal system.

 The pressure sensor we selected is the SSCMANV030PA2A3 Honeywell Pressure Sensor.
-It is measures absolute pressure, with a range from 0-30 psi.
+It measures absolute pressure, with a range from 0-30 psi.
 Is allows liquid media on the port, which will come of use in future quarters when we test our system underwater.

 <img width="182" alt="Screenshot 2024-03-19 at 8 53 00 PM" src="https://github.com/alialauren1/ME405-Term-Project/assets/157066441/83f965b6-e449-474c-9980-f4381207573f">